martinm27/TeltechEmployees/README.md

 Master-detail flow is implemented using `Parcelable` data object that gets bundled as an argument between the two fragments.
 Personally, I don't like this implementation and would be more "satisfied" if there was some kind of unique distinction between the employees (like ID number).
 Then I would be free to implement the business logic layer as needed, e.g. using database for local data persistance and calling `QueryEmployeeById` or firing another API call which would provide most recent data on certain employee's details.
 With that approach I would need to send just an ID number between fragments and be sure of data consistence and freshness.

+Regarding nullable types in Kotlin, it would be best to use KotlinX serialization for network data parsing but I didn't really have time to go through the documentation yet.